Photo by Flickr, CC by 2.0

 Another round, another red card

-Millwall were fired up when they met Burnley in the 5th round, and almost took an early lead through a stunning Paul Ifill volley that was superbly tipped over by Burnley hero Brian Jensen.
+Millwall were fired up when they met Burnley in the fifth round, and almost took an early lead through a stunning Paul Ifill volley that was superbly tipped over by Burnley hero Brian Jensen.
 The Lions piled on the pressure, with Matt Lawrence and Daniele Dichio going close, before Ifill again went close after beating three players and hitting the crossbar with amazing strike.

 The pressure eventually told when Dichio finally converted a Kevin Muscat cross to give Millwall the lead, before Burnley’s Paul Weller was shown a red card for some argy-bargy with Dennis Wise, effectively ending the game as a contest.
 Jensen made some stunning saves to keep Burnley in with a shout, but Burnley couldn’t make an impact at the other end and Millwall saw out the game to ensure their passage through to Round 6.